actions-marketplace-validations/itzzjb_dockai/README.md

 *   **Zero-Config Automation**: Developers never need to write a Dockerfile again.
 The GitHub Action automatically generates a perfect, up-to-date Dockerfile on every commit.
 *   **Three-Stage Pipeline**: Combines analysis (cheap/fast), generation (smart/expensive), and validation (agentic feedback) for maximum reliability.
-*   **Agentic Self-Correction**: Automatically builds and runs the generated Dockerfile to verify it works.
+*   **Agentic Self-Correction**: Automatically builds and runs the generated Dockerfile in a **sandboxed environment** to verify it works.
 If it fails, the agent analyzes the error logs and self-corrects until success.
 *   **Intelligent Scanning**: Uses `pathspec` to fully respect `.gitignore` and `.dockerignore` patterns (including wildcards like `*.log` or `secret_*.json`).
 *   **Robust & Reliable**: Built-in automatic retries with exponential backoff for all AI API calls to handle network instability.
+*   **Real-time Cost Tracking**: Displays token usage and estimated cost for every run using live pricing data from the community-maintained LiteLLM API.
 *   **Observability**: Structured logging with a `--verbose` mode for deep debugging and transparency.
 *   **Security First**: Generates non-root, multi-stage builds by default.